 Answer: You’re paying for time and visibility.
 The biggest problem with that list of free tools is that it’s a list.
 You have to go to a number of different places to see your data.
 Paid tools help reduce the number of places you need to look to find information.
 Not only does that save time, it often makes it easier to connect actions to results.
 For example, tools like Buffer, Hootsuite, and Sprout Social will show you the metrics for all the content published through them.
 That gives you one spot to see and compare your content across multiple platforms.
 Needless to say, it’s much easier to spot trends and preferences in your community.

 Also, in some cases, paid tools simply provide better data.
-We've found that Mention finds more brand mentions than Google Alerts.
+We've found that Brand24 finds more brand mentions than Google Alerts.
 To us, that extra visibility is essential.
-Mention also makes it much easier to categorize, track, and respond to mentions from the desktop or mobile clients.
+Brand24 also makes it much easier to identify influencers, as well as to categorize, track, and respond to mentions from the desktop or mobile clients.

-Some tools, such as Sprout Social Premium, integrate with web monitoring tools such as Google Analytics, and can surface relationships between social media activities and web traffic in their reports making cause and effect relationships between marketing activities and results easier to see.
+Many social media management tools, such as Sprout Social, integrate with web monitoring tools such as Google Analytics, and can surface relationships between social media activities and web traffic in their reports making cause and effect relationships between marketing activities and results easier to see.

 Question 5: Is there one tool that does it all?